 Google Analytics is a useful tool for gathering information about who is visiting what areas of your site but there are some limitations to web analytics that you should understand.

 For many reasons, Google cannot track everything that happens on a web site so any numbers shown on reports should be treated as approximations.

 There are two sources of unwanted information which will lead to over-reporting:

 - Internal traffic - by default data provided through GCC analytics includes traffic from internal users.
 This is not necessarily unwanted but if you are interested in the traffic to your pages by the general public, you will need to make arrangements to use the "External Traffic only" view.

-- Robots - while the method Google Analytics uses to track user activity will normally not trigger actions by most robots, it can't guarantee that their visits will not produce data that could pollute your reports.
+- Robots - while the method Google Analytics uses to track user activity will normally exclude most robot activity, it can't guarantee that robot visits will not pollute your reports.

 Some tracking needs setting up

-Google Analytics' main problem is it's complexity.
-The have the Analytics Academy which offers several online courses (some with exams & certificates) and anyone planning to make extensive use of analytics should visit the Academy and at least attempt the beginners course.
+Google Analytics' main problem is its obscure menu system and terminology.
+They have the Analytics Academy which offers several online courses (some with exams & certificates) and anyone planning to make extensive use of analytics should visit the Academy and at least attempt the beginner's course.

-Google also constantly changes things, moving menus, deleting or changing some of the less core dimensions and metrics so even if you are a fairly regular user, it can sometimes be a bit confusing.
+Google also constantly changes things, moving menus, deleting or changing some of the less core dimensions and metrics and even fairly regular users can sometimes get a bit lost.
 (Who moved my cheese?)